This notice gives you information about how we use your personal data, and the rights that you have in your data.

 To the extent permitted by law, we may monitor electronic communications for the purposes of ensuring compliance with our legal and regulatory obligations and internal policies.
 This processing is necessary for the legitimate interest of managing our business and compliance obligations.

-We may, from time to time, approach you for your consent to allow us to process your personal information for other purposes.
+We may, from time to time, approach you for your consent to allow us to process your personal data for other purposes.
 If we do so, we will provide you with details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.

-We process your marketing preferences and details of any services you have subscribed to, and any events your employees and representatives have attended.
-Such processing is necessary for the legitimate interest of promoting and growing our business (provided that the interests and fundamental rights of any individual employees and representatives do not override our interests).
+We process your marketing preferences and details of any services to which you have subscribed, and any events your employees and representatives have attended.
+Such processing is necessary for the legitimate interest of promoting and developing our business.

-We process any feedback you (your employees or representatives) provide to us on our services.
+We process any feedback you, your employees or representatives provide to us on our services.
 Such processing is necessary for the legitimate interest of managing our business and improving our services (provided that the interests and fundamental rights of any individual employees and representatives do not override our interests).

 We process background information about you, and your employees and representatives, and your relationship with us.
 Such information may include how you found us and what your interests are.
 Such processing is necessary for the legitimate interest of informing and improving the service we provide to you (provided that the interests and fundamental rights of any individual employees and representatives do not override our interests).